 Home » Spirit of Enderby: The Northern Sea Route Eastbound

 The allure of the mysterious Northeast Passage has captivated adventurers for centuries.
 Its Russian-controlled waters are steeped in history and mystery, while abundant wildlife is found along its remote shores.
-Step aboard the Spirit of Enderby as you journey to places that have been explore by only a handful of people before you.
+Step aboard the Akademik Shokalskiy as you journey to places that have been explore by only a handful of people before you.

 Duration: 27 Days